Mayckol Guaipe: Rockland Boulders

 On May 4, 2017, Guaipe signed with the Rockland Boulders of the Can-Am League.

 Rojos del Águila de Veracruz

-He left the team on June 26, 2017 to sign with the Rojos del Águila de Veracruz of the Mexican Baseball League.
-Guaipe later re-signed with the Rockland Boulders on August 20, 2017.
+Guaipe left Rockland on June 26, 2017 to sign with the Rojos del Águila de Veracruz of the Mexican Baseball League.
+Guaipe later re-signed with the Rockland Boulders on August 20.

 Generales de Durango

 On May 5, 2018, Guaipe signed with the Generales de Durango of the Mexican Baseball League.
 He was released on July 26, 2019.

+Venezuelan leagues

 After the 2019 season, he played for Caribes de Anzoátegui of the Liga Venezolana de Béisbol Profesional(LVMP).
 He has also played for Venezuela in the 2020 Caribbean Series.

 After the 2020 season, he played for Caribes of the LVMP.
 He has also played for Venezuela in the 2021 Caribbean Series.

-Senadores de Caracas

-In 2025, Guaipe signed with the Senadores de Caracas of the Venezuelan Major League.
+In April 2025, Guaipe signed with the Senadores de Caracas of the Venezuelan Major League.

+In July, Guaipe was traded to the Delfines de La Guaira of the Venezuelan Major League.